-The Charter will work to put people at the centre of major planning decisions and:
+The Charter will work to put people at the centre of the direction and outcomes for planning strategies and policy and:

-This Discussion Draft of the Charter consolidates and refines the input obtained through the Planning Together Panel process, which has also been influenced and guided by the “Practitioner Group” and the more widely represented “Larger Stakeholder Group”.
+The Stage 1 Discussion Draft of the Charter was released for informal comment in August 2017 and was prepared with significant contribution by a public Planning Together Panel.
+This Panel was also influenced and guided by the “Practitioner Group” and the more widely represented “Larger Stakeholder Group”.

-The feedback on the Discussion draft of the Charter will assist the Commission refine the Charter and build on the work of the Panel.
+The feedback received on the Discussion draft has assisted the Commission refine the Charter and build on the work of the Panel.
 This includes exploring in greater detail implementation measures that will assist authorities in making decisions about how to engage, the community’s role in the engagement process, and how to evaluate the success (or otherwise) of the engagement process.

 We have been working with three key groups to prepare the draft Charter.
 These groups include: